stanzinofree/redfish/internal/parser/data/en/git.md

 ## git pull
-**Tags**: git, version-control, sync, remote, fetch **Keywords**: pull fetch remote update sync download

-Fetch and merge changes from remote repository
+**Tags**: git, version-control, sync, remote, fetch **Keywords**: pull fetch remote update sync download **Short_Description**: Fetch and merge changes from remote repository **Long_Description**: Downloads commits, files, and refs from a remote repository and immediately integrates them into the current branch.
+This is essentially a combination of git fetch followed by git merge.

 ```sh
 git pull origin main